samanhoseinpour/samanhoseinpour/README.md

 # Hey There! 👋

-I am a skilled software engineer proficient in HTML, CSS, and JavaScript, specializing in MVC design patterns and TypeScript.
+I am a highly skilled software engineer with expertise in HTML, CSS, and JavaScript.
+My specialization lies in implementing MVC design patterns and utilizing TypeScript.

-With expertise in frameworks like React and NextJS, I have a strong grasp of building efficient and scalable web applications.
+I possess extensive knowledge of frameworks such as React and NextJS, allowing me to proficiently develop efficient and scalable web applications.

-My experience also extends to GraphQL, MongoDB, and Redux, enabling me to develop robust and data-driven solutions.
+Furthermore, I have hands-on experience with GraphQL, MongoDB, and Redux, enabling me to create robust and data-driven solutions.

-I am well-versed in Agile methodologies, particularly Scrum.
+I am well-versed in Agile methodologies, particularly Scrum, which allows me to effectively collaborate with teams and deliver projects in a timely manner.

-With a passion for clean code and automated testing using Jest, I am dedicated to delivering high-quality software solutions.
+Driven by a passion for clean code and automated testing using Jest, I am committed to delivering software solutions of the highest quality.

 [![SkillIcons](https://skillicons.dev/icons?i=html,css,tailwind,js,react,redux,materialui,nextjs,vercel,graphql,jest,mongodb,ts,regex,solidity,vscode,vite,github,netlify)](https://skillicons.dev)<br/>